Skip to content

 typescript

-import { Effect } from "@rendley/sdk";
+import { Engine } from "@rendley/sdk";

-fragmentSrc: fragmentSrc, // GLSL code for the effect
+fragmentSrc, // // GLSL shader code

 Removing Effects

-method with the ID of the effect you wish to remove:
+To remove an effect, call the removeEffect method with the ID of the effect you wish to remove:

 typescript